benbucksch/jqcaldav/README.md

 # jqCalDav

-A CalDAV Client for 2011 web browsers using a bit of html5 and a bunch of css3.
+A CalDAV Client for 2011 web browsers using a bit of HTML5 and a bunch of CSS3.
+It's a SPA web app implemented in JavaScript with heavy use of jQuery.
+You need to place it on a web server.

 Written by Rob Ostensen.
 See his [original website](http://boxacle.net/jqcaldav/).